 Answer: E. Cultures, empiric antibiotics including coverage for disseminated candidiasis.
 Supplemental oxygen.
 Maintain blood pressure.
 Consider dobutamine.

 This patient has a mean arterial pressure of 70 mm Hg and is breathing on his own.
 It is reasonable to add supplemental oxygen, and empiric antibiotics should be started immediately after obtaining clinically appropriate cultures.
 Because this patient has evidence of candida, disseminated candidiasis should be considered a potential source of infection.
 The Surviving Sepsis guidelines indicate that cultures should be done before antimicrobial therapy if there is no significant delay before the start of therapy.
 With respect to the other therapies, mechanical ventilation is not indicated at this time.
 Central venous pressure monitoring will be useful to determine if the patient has high filling pressures that may indicate a need for a cardiac inotrope.
 Renal dose dopamine is not recommended.
 Intensive insulin therapy is not recommended except in patients with a blood glucose level > 180 mg/dL.
 Platelet transfusions are not indicated unless the platelet count is less than 10,000/mm3, <20,000/mm^3 in patients at risk for bleeding, or at 50,000/mm3 in patients who are actively bleeding, or undergoing surgery or an invasive procedure.
 Routine red blood cell transfusions are not recommended in sepsis for hemoglobin above 7 g/dL.

-The BoardVitals Family Medicine Question Bank has over 1,700 Family Medicine Questions targeted to the ABFM MC-FP Board Certification and MOC exam.
-Try out our ABFM Board Review for FREE and get ready to pass your exam!
-For more FREE recourses, check out our Practice Connection video series, here.
+The BoardVitals Family Medicine Question Bank has over 2,900 Family Medicine Questions targeted to the ABFM MC-FP Board Certification and MOC exam.
+Sign up for a free trial of our ABFM Board Review and get ready to pass your exam!